bimalka98/Computer-Vision-and-Image-Processing/README.md

 > Notice: Following hyperlinks ***may not work sometimes*** due to error "Error 503 Backend is unhealthy" of nbviewer and I could not figure out a solution.
 Check the corresponding directories maually for the codes and pdfs.😅

-> ***Applications*** section includes only a selected set of algorithms.
-You may go through the other directories(if you wish 😂) to find out what is there.
+> ***Applications*** section includes only a selected set of algorithms developed by me.
+You may go through the other directories(if you wish) to find out what is there. *Note that some of them may not complete.* 😁

 <!--
 ### *Add Anaconda Prompt to the Windows right click context menu.*